-(c) A negotiated access standard may provide that if the number or frequency of verbal instructions becomes difficult for a control centre to manage, AEMO may require the Generator to upgrade its facilities to receive electronic instructions and fully implement them within 5 minutes.

-- (d) The negotiated access standard must document to AEMO's satisfaction any operational arrangements necessary to manage network flows that may include a requirement for the generating system to be operated in a manner that prevents its output changing within 5 minutes by more than an amount specified by a control centre. - (e) AEMO must advise on matters relating to negotiated access standards under this clause S5.2.5.14.
+- (c) A negotiated access standard may provide that if the number or frequency of verbal instructions becomes difficult for a control centre to manage, AEMO may require the Generator to upgrade its facilities to receive electronic instructions and fully implement them within 5 minutes. - (d) The negotiated access standard must document to AEMO's satisfaction any operational arrangements necessary to manage network flows that may include a requirement for the generating system to be operated in a manner that prevents its output changing within 5 minutes by more than an amount specified by a control centre. - (e) [Deleted]

-(f) Each control system used to satisfy the requirements of paragraphs (a) and(b) must be adequately damped.
+(f) Each control system used to satisfy the requirements of paragraphs (a) and (b) must be adequately damped.